NoSkillGirl/VBA-AdvancedExcel/README.md

 16. Find 5 in a selected range and output row and column details
 17. Extracting email from specific formats
 18. Count number of 5's present in a workbook in different sheets
-19. Consolidate a scentance from words present in different sheets
+19. Consolidate a sentence from words present in different sheets
 20. Employee meeting sheet
+21. Count 5 in selected workbooks
+22. Consolidate sentence from words present in different workbooks
+23. Open workbook/s

 Projects Ongoing